rrgeorge/vim-blink/README.md

 # vim-blink
-Vim plugin manager for blinkshell
+Vim plugin manager for blinkshell.
+Most vim plugin managers depend on the `git` cli, which is not available on blink.
+This plugin manager uses `curl` to download and install plugins from GitHub instead of `git`.

 Add the following to `~/Documents/.vimrc` to install:
 ```